-NOTE 7 PLAN TAX STATUS
+NOTE 7.
+PLAN TAX STATUS

-The Plan is placing reliance on an opinion letter dated July 18, 2002 received from the Internal Revenue Service indicating that the Plan is qualified under Section 401 of the Internal Revenue Code (IRC) and is therefore not subject to tax under current income tax law.
+The Plan is placing reliance on an opinion letter dated July 18, 2002, received from the Internal Revenue Service (IRS) indicating that the Plan is qualified under Section 401 of the Internal Revenue Code (IRC) and is therefore not subject to tax under current income tax law.
 The Plan has been restated since receiving that letter and has applied for, but not received, a new opinion letter on the restated Plan.

-However the Plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
+However, the Plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.

-Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011 and 2010, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+Accounting principles generally accepted in the United States of America require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The plan administrator believes it is no longer subject to income tax examinations for years prior to 2008.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2009.

-NOTE 8 PARTY-IN-INTEREST TRANSACTIONS
+NOTE 8.
+PARTY-IN-INTEREST TRANSACTIONS

-The Plan investments are managed by Vanguard Fiduciary Trust Company (VFTC).
-VFTC acts as the Trustee for only those investments as defined by the Plan, and, therefore, the investment transactions qualify as party-in-interest transactions.
-Fees paid by the Plan were \$213,689 and \$223,484 for the years ended December 31, 2011 and 2010.
+The Plan investments are managed by Vanguard Fiduciary Trust Company (Vanguard or Trustee).
+Vanguard acts as the trustee for only those investments as defined by the Plan, and, therefore, the investment transactions qualify as party-in-interest transactions.
+Fees paid by the Plan were \$227,356 and \$213,689 for the years ended December 31, 2012 and 2011, respectively.

-NOTE 10 EMPLOYEE STOCK OWNERSHIP PLAN (ESOP)
+NOTE 9.
+EMPLOYEE STOCK OWNERSHIP PLAN (ESOP)